About Us

 In particular, the poetics conversations contained in the collection reveal much about the gendered division of labour in artistic communities, the custodianship of community history, and the practices of dialogue and critique that underpin the production of literature at UBC, in Vancouver, and in the wider arts community in Canada and the U.S. Other literary audio genres in the collection include the poetry reading, interview, literary lecture, speech, and recital.

-The direction of collection, its processing, as well as the research on the collection is guided by SpokenWeb UBCO Lead Co-applicant Dr. Karis Shearer in collaboration with Co-applicant Marjorie Mitchell.
+The direction of collection, its processing, as well as the research on the collection and this presentation site is guided by SpokenWeb UBCO Lead Co-applicant Dr. Karis Shearer.
+The PI and Director of SpokenWeb is Dr. Jason Camlot.

 Explore some of the SoundBox collection.